EtienneBOZEC/ansible-ema/Solution-Exercices/04-Authentification.md

     "changed": false,
     "ping": "pong"
 }
-[WARNING]: Platform linux on host suse is using the discovered Python interpreter at /usr/bin/python3.6, but future installation of another Python interpreter could change the meaning of that path.
+[WARNING]: Platform linux on host target03 is using the discovered Python interpreter at /usr/bin/python3.6, but future installation of another Python interpreter could change the meaning of that path.
 See https://docs.ansible.com/ansible-core/2.14/reference_appendices/interpreter_discovery.html for more information. target03 | SUCCESS => {